 - 1. Effectively utilizes oral and written communication skills necessary to communicate with all levels of internal and external team members, customers and organizational departments. - 2.
 Performs various work-related activities using Word, spreadsheets, email and/or presentations such as Power Point. - 3.
 Plans, organizes, and composes clear, concise and effective business messages, emails and memos to internal team members or different forms of external stakeholders. - 4.
 Effectively analyzes information, identifies root causes and develops/implements approved solutions. - 5.
 Exhibits professionalism and work ethic in all business operations and customer service. - 6.
 Executes business process and functions in either a staff or management role that demonstrates the ability to understand or apply management functions and decisions in relation to the daily operations of a business while promoting a positive experience for customers and staff. - 7.
-Provides management or staff with fact-based, real-time feedback on the product lifecycle including assortment, pricing, inventory flow, and transition/exit strategies. - 8.
-Utilizes basic mathematical skills, basic accounting or payroll principles to create, complete, prepare or assist financial reports as it relates to the profitability of the company. - 9.
-Demonstrates understanding of marketing strategies to best introduce, position and/or sell a product or service such as creating displays, moving products or utilizing sales skills to promote the product to a customer. - 10.
+Provides management or staff with fact-based, real-time feedback on the product lifecycle including assortment, pricing, inventory flow, and transition/exit strategies.

+- 8. Utilizes basic mathematical skills, basic accounting, or payroll principles to create, complete, prepare or assist financial reports as it relates to the profitability of the company. - 9.
+Demonstrates understanding of marketing strategies to best introduce, position and/or sell a product or service such as creating displays, moving products, or utilizing sales skills to promote the product to a customer. - 10.
 Understands Human Resource concepts and applies that understanding in typical business activities. - 11.
 Executes various parts of organization's goals to be productive and profitable which may include meeting sales quotas/budget and managing the compliance with accounting, and operations.

 Courses do not appear in the same order as they are taught.
-The student receives their initial rotation schedule during the admissions process.
-Additional Out-of-Class hours should be expected to include completing assignments, reading, and studying.
+Students should receive their initial rotation schedule on or before Orientation.
+Students should expect to have to complete assignments, read, and study outside of class time.

-Course Number Course Name Delivery Method Contact Hours Sem Credits
+Course # Course Name Delivery Method Contact Hours Sem Credits

-General Education General Education (GE) Credits
+General Educ cation (GE) Credits

 COM200 Oral Communications Online 60 3.0

 ECON202 Introduction to Economics Online 60 3.0

 ENG122 Effective Writing Online 60 3.0

 INC300 Social Innovation and Change Online 60 4.0

 MAT125 College Math Online 60 3.0

 PSY102 General Psychology Online 60 4.0

 PSY200 Emotional Intelligence Online 60 3.0

 PSY210 Critical Thinking Online 60 3.0

-Technical and Other Courses
+Technical a nd Other Courses

-ACC122+ Accounting/Bookkeeping Online 60 3.0
+ACC122 Accounting/Bookkeeping Online 60 3.0

 BUS105 Business Law and Ethics Online 60 3.0

-BUS275+ Strategic Business Planning Online 60 4.0
+BUS275 Strategic Business Planning Online 60 4.0

 COM112 Business English Online 60 3.0

 COM215 ^o Career Development Online 60 2.0

 CPS135 Computer Operations & Applications Online 60 3.0

 CPS143 Spreadsheet Applications Online 60 2.0

 CPS148 Document Processing Online 60 3.0

 MGT103 Principles of Management Online 60 3.0

 MGT104 Human Resource Management Online 60 3.0

 MGT212 Business Management Online 60 3.0

 MKT122 Marketing and Sales Online 60 3.0